 The New England winter season is incredibly beautiful.
 However, that awesome beauty can be offset by the bitterness and cold that can happen during the winter time here.
 During the 2017-2018 winter season, we got some really cold weather in between Christmas and New Years.
-Bonnie has a very difficult time during this kind of weather.
+Bonnie had a very difficult time during this kind of weather.

-You really have to see Bonnie in these to believe it.
+You really had to see Bonnie in these to believe it.
 But the booties really made the difference!
 Bonnie was able to stay outside without limping and able to do her business even though it was below zero (-9° Fahrenheit outside) when this photo with Bonnie in her booties was taken.

-Rides are the Best
+Rides were the Best

-Walks are the Next Favorite
+Walks were the Next Favorite